Lincoln – Top Sights for a Short Visit

 I’d recommend the White Hart Hotel for business or leisure stays in the heart of the Cathedral Quarter.
 It’s charming and original yet entirely functional.
 And, I thoroughly enjoyed my dinner and breakfast at The Grille.

-Travelling to Lincoln.
+Travelling to Lincoln from London:

 Regular trains connect London King’s Cross to Lincoln in just over 2 and a half hours.
 I travelled with Virgin East Coast and enjoyed their first class service with at-seat refreshments and use of the lounge at King’s Cross.